Membership Inference Attacks on Machine Learning: A Survey: Membership Inference Attacks on Machine Learning Models

-The adversary infers an input data instance $\bm{x}$ as being a member if it is correctly predicted by the target model, otherwise the adversary infers it as a non-member.
+\textbf{Prediction Correctness Based MIA~\cite{yeom2018privacy}.} An attacker infers an input record $\bm{x}$ as a member if it is correctly predicted by the target model, otherwise the attacker infers it as a non-member.
 The intuition is that the target model is trained to predict correctly on its training data, which may not generalize well on the test data.
-The attack $\mathcal{M}_{\text{corr}}(\cdot)$ is defined as follows.
+The attack $\mathcal{M}_{\textrm{corr}}(\cdot ,\cdot)$ is defined as follows: